joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

 I've also added more exercises to the bottom of this sheet if in case you finish all the work and review early.

 ### Chapter 4
 A continuation of last week's work.
+If you've brough it with you, it might be handy to have your book at hand.
+Else, either ask a friend or use Google to help you out.

 #### Validating User Input
 If we want, we can use if, else, else-if, and switch statements for validating user input.
 Because we have control